chrisgit/aws-xray_rekognise_polly/README.md

 This Github repo contains an equally quick way to demonstrate X-Ray which is hopefully more fun!

-## Pre-requisites

-To view this demonstration you will need
-* VirtualBox which can be downloaded from here: https://www.virtualbox.org/wiki/Downloads
-* Vagrant which can be downloaded from here: https://www.vagrantup.com/downloads.html
-* An AWS account or credentials

-Tested with VirtualBox 5.1.26
-Tested with Vagrant 1.9.8

-Host operating system: Windows 10 creators edition

 ## The demonstration

 The demonstration application is written in Node using the Express framework, see https://expressjs.com/